thomasnield/oreilly_intermediate_sql_for_data/advanced_sql_class_notes.md

 WHERE ORDER_DATE BETWEEN '2017-03-26' AND '2017-03-31'
 ```

-If you expect records to possibly get multiple discounts, then sum the discounts:
+If you expect records to possibly get multiple discounts, then sum the discounts and `GROUP BY` everything else:

 ```sql